 Chest X-ray.
 It can show the doctor signs of conditions such as pneumonia or other heart and lung problems.
 It’s painless and easy -- a radiology technologist can do one in about 15 minutes.

 Oxygen test.
 Also called pulse oximetry, this helps your doctor measure how much oxygen is in your blood.
-She’ll place a clothespin-like sensor on your finger, which uses light to detect oxygen.
+They’ll place a clothespin-like sensor on your finger, which uses light to detect oxygen.
 Other than the pressure of the sensor, you won’t feel anything.

 Electrocardiography (EKG).
 You might get this test in your doctor’s office or a hospital.
 A technician will attach small electrodes to your chest with gel or tape, and a machine will measure the electrical impulses that make your heart beat.
 An EKG can show your doctor if blood flow to the heart is impaired.

 Lung function test.
 This measures how well your lungs work and lets your doctor know if something is blocking or keeping them from using air properly.
 It can also show how well your lungs can transport and use oxygen.
 One type of lung function test is called spirometry.
 You breathe into a mouthpiece that connects to a machine and measures your lung capacity and air flow.
 Your doctor may also have you stand in a box that looks like a telephone booth to check your lung capacity.
 This is called plethysmography.
 Each of these tests helps your doctor diagnose problems such as asthma, emphysema, or COPD.

 Blood test.
 A doctor or nurse will use a needle to take blood from a vein in your arm and send it to a lab for tests.
 The results can tell them whether or not conditions such as anemia or heart failure are making you short of breath.

 If your shortness of breath is severe or comes with other symptoms such as confusion, chest pain, jaw pain, or pain down your arm, call 911 right away.